 Welcome back to those of you that have been waiting with breathless anticipation for part 2.
 Also note, I am aware that number is quite probably null considering my mother doesn’t read this.

-That said, I am excited to be just one-day away from my 9 a.m. session on “Guerilla Usability Testing” at SharePoint Techfest here in Houston this Wednesday (November 5th, 2014 – for those that found this a little later.)
+That said, I am excited to be just one day away from my 9 a.m. session on “Guerilla Usability Testing” at SharePoint Techfest here in Houston this Wednesday (November 5th, 2014 – for those that found this a little later.)
 If you’re in the area, stop by!
-During my session I’ll be going into three Guerilla Usability Testing techniques a bit deeper but this short post should at the very least prove to you that asking your users for feedback is critical for successful software/apps.
-Oh, and the list of excuses presented in Part 1, are just that … excuses.
+During my session, I’ll be going into three Guerilla Usability Testing techniques a bit deeper but this short post should at the very least prove to you that asking your users for feedback is critical for successful software/apps.
+Oh, and the list of excuses presented in Part 1, is just that … excuses.

 For a refresher, by excuses I mean:

 - We already know what the user wants

 Now the disclaimer.
 These techniques are not fool-proof and certainly not without their potential issues.
 They are, however, exactly as I am presenting them.. guerrilla tactics.

 guerilla warfare -sudden unexpected attacks carried out by an unofficial military group or groups that are trying to change the government by assaults on the armed forces

 My translation for our goal: guerilla user testing -sudden and rapid talks with users carried out by an individual or group that are trying to determine user preferences.

 Again, our goal is successful software/ apps.
 In an ideal world, yes a user testing lab and some $3,000 software, etc. Again, ideal world.
 Show of hands, how many of you live and work in an ideal world?
 This is clearly a scientific poll.

 Throughout my time doing this, the one thing I am completely sure of is that there is no ‘silver bullet technique’ – every company is different.
 Different goals, ideals, etc. I know?
 Amazing in-depth analysis.